-Federal and Florida laws require that a person designated as a "sexual predator or offender" register with the Florida Department of Law Enforcement (FDLE) is then required to notify the appropriate local law enforcement agency where the predator/offender registrant resides or attends an institution of higher learning.
+Federal and Florida laws require that a person designated as a "sexual predator or offender" register with the Florida Department of Law Enforcement.
+The Florida Department of Law Enforcement (FDLE) is then required to notify the appropriate local law enforcement agency where the predator/offender registrant resides or attends an institution of higher learning.
 Information regarding sexual predators or sexual offenders attending such institutions may be accessed from local law enforcement agencies, by calling the FDLE hotline (1-888-357-7332), or through the FDLE website posted on the student services information board.